-Before, if the iPhone X failed to register your face to unlock it, you would need to press the power button twice to bring up the Face ID authentication again.
-Now in iOS 12, you can simply swipe up on the bottom of the lock screen to try Face ID again.
+Before, if the iPhone failed to register your face to unlock it, you would need to press the power button twice to bring up the Face ID authentication again.
+Now in iOS 12 and later, you can simply swipe up on the bottom of the lock screen to try Face ID again.

 5. Quickly Disable Face ID

 Depending on where you live, the police may be able to legally insist you unlock your smartphone on the spot via its facial recognition features.
 For some reason, facial biometrics aren’t protected in the way fingerprints and passcodes are in some localities.